jhs-164179/Smoking-Prediction/README.md

 # Smoking-Prediction
-Enhancing Deep Learning Models for Predicting Smoking Status Using Clinical Data in Patients with COPD
+An implementation of "Enhancing Deep Learning Models for Predicting Smoking Status Using Clinical Data in Patients with COPD.", Digital Health [accepted]

 ## Requirements
 - shap